AmmeKo/Portfolio-Project/README.md

 ![Initial Screen](./screenshots/news-initial.png)
 Below this form is populated with the results from the default search of top headlines in the USA today.

 Upon the user submitting search criteria, the app generates a url and parses the JSON data returned from the API.

-        ...Code after determining it is a POST request and validating the data (see the <a href="./full-code-files/NewsApp/views.py">full code files</a> for more detail)...
+  <code>...The code below starts after determining there is a POST request and validating the data.
+See the <a href="./full-code-files/NewsApp/views.py">full code files</a> for more detail...</code>

         # set up base_url depending on if it's a headline search or not
         if form['headlines'] == 'True':
             base_url = 'https://newsapi.org/v2/top-headlines'
         else:
             base_url = 'https://newsapi.org/v2/everything'

         # sources come in as a list in string form and need to be a string with sources separated by commas
         # parse sources into proper string for url if any were entered
         sources = form['sources']
         if sources != '':
             src_list = ast.literal_eval(sources)
             sources = ','.join(src_list)

         # grab the search data
         data = {
             'q': form['key_words'],